cleanappio/cleanapp_back_end_v2/README.md

     ./build_server_image.sh
     ```

-## Deploying in Google Cloud
+### Deploying in Google Cloud

+Pre-requisites

-Pre-requisites: Linux (Debian/Ubuntu/...), this is tested on Google Cloud Ubuntu VPS instance.
+*   Linux (Debian/Ubuntu/...), this is tested on Google Cloud Ubuntu VPS instance.
+*   Make sure that gcloud is present on the cloud machine.
+It should be pre-installed by google cloud.
+*   for installing on your local machine make sure that you installed gcloud.

 1. Login to the target machine.
    * On GCloud you go to the dashboard, pick the instance, and the click on SSH